UP-NFTVehicles/nftvehicle/README.md

-# nftvehicle
+# Architecture for accessing the NFT-Vehicle
 ## General description
-  This will contain all services offered by nftvehicle.
-Initially, it is a project containing the implementation of the nftvehicle project.
-The main idea is to share a solution using a microservice architecture.
+  This is an architecutre that will contain all services for accessing the NFT-Vehicle.
+This is a project containing two main parts:
+  - An API-Gateway service;
+  - A blockchain server access.
+This uses Ganache program (application part of Truffle Suite).

 ## Folders
   It is composed by the following folders:

   ----
-   -api-gateway/
    -ganache/
    -manufacturer

+## Install
+  To install each part you must follow the instructions explained within each folder.
+We recommend firstly install Ganache.